sikkancs/sshs/README.md

 ## Known issues
 - If the SSH connection succeeds, you see the verbose logs in real-time, but if SSH fails immediately (host unreachable, wrong port, network issue), the SSH process terminates, and FZF restores the terminal buffer --> That “restore” wipes the output — so the verbose messages disappear almost instantly.
+- Downsizing the terminal width will create mess.
+-